College of Health

-The College of Public Health and Human Sciences offers academic majors that provide unique paths to medical school.
+We offer academic majors that provide unique paths to medical school.

 Students can apply to medical school with any major as long as they also complete required coursework in the sciences and mathematics.

 In addition to coursework, several other components are important to the medical school application.
-Students interested in attending medical school should meet with the CPHHS pre-med advisor toward the end of their first year (or as soon as possible) to learn about and prepare for the application process.
+Students interested in attending medical school should meet with the COH pre-med advisor toward the end of their first year (or as soon as possible) to learn about and prepare for the application process.